- Home >

 If you don't achieve a 4 or above in English and / or Maths, you will continue to study the subjects with us at CWA.

 All students aged 16-18 on the first day of their course will have their course fully-funded by the government (i.e. there is no course fee).
-Depending on the course, there may be additional costs such as equipment/uniform, DBS checks, printing and educational trips.
+Depending on the course, there may be additional costs such as equipment/uniform, printing and educational trips.

 The college operates a financial support scheme which can help students whose financial circumstances make it difficult for them to meet the costs associated with study.